Garrya ovata

-Garrya ovata, the eggleaf silktassel, Mexican silktassel, or eggleaf garrya, is a plant species native to New Mexico, Texas, and to central and northern Mexico.
+Garrya ovata, the eggleaf silktassel, Mexican silktassel, or eggleaf garrya, is a species of flowering plant.
+It is a shrub endemic to Mexico, ranging from northeastern Mexico to Jalisco in western Mexico.

 The plant is usually found as an understory species in moist forests, such as Madrean pine-oak woodlands.

 Description

 Garrya ovata is a shrub up to 6–8 ft tall and wide.
 The leaves are thick and leathery, ovate, up to 10 cm long, tomentose on both sides when young, at maturity glabrous above but tomentose below.

 Flowers are arranged in pendulous (hanging) racemes, and are green.
 It blooms in March through May.

 Fruits are dark blue, spherical, up to 8 mm in diameter.

-Subspecies

-Three subspecies are currently recognized, regarded by some authors as separate species:
+Taxonomy